intelequia/GAB2019ScienceLab/README.md

 So for example, if you deploy the science lab with 4 container instances during 12 hours, the costs would be under $2.
 For more information about pricing:
 * [Azure Container Instances](https://azure.microsoft.com/en-us/pricing/details/container-instances/)

+2. **How many instances can I deploy?**

+If you are deploying the lab using Azure Container Instances, there is a limit of 60 ACIs per Azure Subscription.
+You can deploy more than 60 if you use more subscriptions, but please, do the maths following FAQ #1.
+Remember you can also deploy the science lab on your own laptop or on any other Docker powered environment.

+3. **Can I start crunching data before April 27th?**

+You can deploy the lab before April 27th just for testing purposes, but note that we will reset all the data, stats and dashboards on April 27th.

+4. **Can I continue processing data after April 27th?**

+Yes, this year we want to continue hosting the Science Lab after the Global Azure Bootcamp day.
+Our intention is to continue processing data until the end of the TESS mission.